Cranial and Craniosacral

 CRANIAL OSTEOPATHY

 Although we do not yet have technology sensitive enough to measure the movements of individual cranial bones, it's certainly reasonable to think that movement restrictions at the sutures connecting them could impair glymphatic drainage during sleep.
 We know that completely stopping the movement at a cranial suture is detrimental.
 In a condition called craniosynostosis, an early head injury or birth trauma causes a cranial suture to fuse, which impairs growth in all the surrounding cranial bones, alters head shape, and causes a number of symptoms.
-A partial or limited craniosynostosis could cause a less dramatic but still significant health impairment by restricting CSF drainage from portions of the brain.
+A partial or limited craniosynostosis could cause a less dramatic but still significant health impairment by restricting CSF drainage from portions of the cranium.
 The brain consistently turns out to be more sensitive than we realize, and it could be affected in many ways that we do not yet understand by even minute changes in the pressure of its housing.

-One common source of partial or limited craniosynostosis between the maxillary bones could be the rigidity of many nightguards and upper oral appliances.
+One common source of partial or limited craniosynostosis between the two maxillary bones could be the rigidity of many upper nightguards and oral appliances.
 To prevent our oral appliances from restricting the natural range of movement between the two maxillary bones, we employ minimal acrylic crossing the midline, as shown below left.
 We also offer appliances that have no rigid materials crossing the midline but instead have the two sides connected only by loops of flexible braided stainless steel wire, as shown below right.

 _DSC2771.jpg braided_-_1.jpg